Gerald Nugent

-Gerald Paul Nugent, Sr. (October 25, 1892 – November 25, 1970) was the owner of the Philadelphia Phillies baseball team of the National League from 1932 through 1942.
+Gerald Paul Nugent, Sr. (October 25, 1892 – November 25, 1970) was an American baseball executive.
+He was the owner of the Philadelphia Phillies baseball team of the National League from 1932 through 1942.

 A Philadelphia native, Nugent graduated from Northeast High School, where he excelled at football and baseball.
 He became a leather goods merchant after graduating, and earned two citations for bravery during World War I.

-In the early 1920s, Nugent met longtime Phillies secretary Mae Mallon.
-Through Mallon, Nugent was introduced to longtime Phillies owner William Baker, who was so impressed with Nugent's baseball acumen that he hired Nugent as an assistant in 1925.
+In the early 1920s, Nugent met longtime Phillies secretary Mae Mallen.
+Through Mallen, Nugent was introduced to longtime Phillies owner William Baker, who was so impressed with Nugent's baseball acumen that he hired Nugent as an assistant in 1925.
 Nugent and Mallen were married soon afterward.
 Nugent rose fast in the organization, becoming business manager in 1926 and a board member in 1928.
 His biggest catch was purchasing Chuck Klein's minor league contract.

 Baker died in 1930, leaving 700 of his shares in the Phillies to his widow and 500 to Mae Nugent.
 He was succeeded as team president by Charlie Ruch, who left most day-to-day operations in Nugent's hands.
 Ruch retired on the advice of his doctor in 1932, and Nugent was elected team president with the support of Baker's widow.
-Baker's widow died in 1932, leaving her shares to Mae Nugent and her son, Gerald Jr. Combined with his own stock, Gerald Jr. now effectively had a 51 percent controlling interest in the Phillies.
+Baker's widow died in 1932, leaving her shares to Mae Nugent and her son, Gerald Jr. Combined with his own stock, Gerald Sr. now effectively had a 51 percent controlling interest in the Phillies.
 Mae Nugent became a team vice president, the first female senior executive in the National League.